-Aging in your home gracefully…..WHAT does that mean?
+Aging in your home gracefully…..What does that mean?

-Many of us will require special accommodations to allow us the ability to aging in our homes.
+Many of us will require special accommodations to allow us the ability to age in our homes.
 As we age or due to an illness or accident, there are things we can do to make them more livable.

-Livable Design blends style, function and convenience by modifying an existing home or by building a new home to meet your needs over the long term.
+Livable Design blends style, function, and convenience by modifying an existing home or by building a new home to meet your needs over the long term.

-Designer Premier has Ageing in Place Specialists that can help you understand your options, the costs involved and help you live independently.
+Designer Premier has Ageing in Place Specialists that can help you understand your options, and the costs involved and help you live independently.